AaltoSciComp/blog/content/2023/ssh-keys-with-passwords.rst

 and something you know (the password), doesn't it?
 And doesn't require sending a plaintext password to the remote server.
-This was decided by whoever is setting this up, probably partly due to the difficulty in enforcing passwords on SSH keys.
+This was decided by whoever is setting this up, probably partly due to the fact that it is not possible to enforce passwords on SSH keys via the server config.

 In general (outside of Aalto), you should use SSH keys everywhere and be suspicious of ever sending plaintext passwords to remote servers